G00411367/machine-learning-stats/README.md

-# Machine-Learning-Stats
+# Machine Learning and Statistics

-Machine learning and statistics project by Ioan Domsa
+Ioan Domsa

-This is a list.

-***
+## How to use this repository

-1. One
+1. Install Anaconda
-2. Two
-3. Three
-4. Four
-5. Five
-6. Six
-7. Seven